What to Bring

 Swimwear

-While Scotland is fast adopting the Scandinavian Sauna lifestyle, we have drawn the line at nudity.
-Swimwear is required.
+While Scotland is fast adopting the Scandinavian Sauna culture, we have drawn the line at nudity.

-Beware of metal fastenings as these may burn you.
+Beware of metal fastenings and jewellery as these may burn you.

 Footwear